-Anti-graffiti or barrier coatings are another type of clear coating--although barrier coatings can also be pigmented--that may be applied to exterior masonry, but they are not formulated primarily as water repellents.
+Anti-graffiti or barrier coatings are another type of clear coating-although barrier coatings can also be pigmented-that may be applied to exterior masonry, but they are not formulated primarily as water repellents.
 The purpose of these coatings is to make it harder for graffiti to stick to a masonry surface and, thus, easier to clean.
 But, like water-repellent coatings, in most cases the application of anti-graffiti coatings is generally not recommended for historic masonry buildings.
 These coatings are often quite shiny which can greatly alter the appearance of a historic masonry surface, and they are not always effective.
-Generally, other ways of discouraging efflorescence on this brick.
-Photo: NPS files.

-Improper cleaning methods may have been responsible for the formation of graffiti, such as improved lighting, can be more effective than a coating.
+Generally, other ways of discouraging graffiti, such as improved lighting, can be more effective than a coating.
 However, the application of anti-graffiti coatings may be appropriate in some instances on vulnerable areas of historic masonry buildings which are frequent targets of graffiti that are located in out-of-the-way places where constant surveillance is not possible.